joelstrouts/blog/_posts/2019-07-20-In-McDonalds-Again.md

 title: Creature of Habit
 ---

 A brief update.
-An important work milestone and a vignette of how I spend my wild late nights in this vibrant, restless city - at McDonalds working.
+An important work milestone and a vignette of how I spend my wild late nights in this vibrant, restless city - working in McDonalds.

 <!--more-->